• Ελληνικά

 The end of Peramos.

-“Help me God to continuo my story.
+“Help me God to continue my story.
 As the boat was getting ready to depart and all the people were staring at the sea front looking what they were abandoning and what was their homeland, all the animals that were left ashore started a wild roaring and moaning and dived into the sea trying to follow their masters in the departing steamer.”
 Everybody was shocked and shivered at the scene.”

 That was the end of Peramos….
 Peramos “Teteleste”…